jquant/jai-sdk/docs/source/1-overview/set_authentication.rst

 ------------------------------

 The first one is setting an environment variable on your system.
-Simply set an new environment variable with the name :code:`JAI_AUTH`
+Simply set an new environment variable with the name :code:`JAI_AUTH`.

 .. note::
     Every Jai class that requires the usage of the auth key has a :code:`env_var` parameter in case you need to use a different environment variable.